Friday, September 30, 2011

 Monday, September 19, 2011

-Dawson City hasn’t become a completely pristine tourist town which makes it a pretty cool place to visit–lots of year round locals , falling down buildings , dirt and gravel streets, boardwalk sidewalks plus all of the usual touristy restaurants ,bars ,gift shops and hotels.
+Dawson City hasn’t become a completely pristine tourist town which makes it a pretty cool place to visit – lots of year round locals, falling down buildings, dirt and gravel streets, and boardwalk sidewalks plus all of the usual touristy restaurants, bars, gift shops, and hotels.

 The parking lot is large enough for most RVs plus there are numerous lots and street parking around town.
 Visitor Center